 Listen, ask questions and get help when needed

 If you think a preteen or teen is depressed or suicidal, don’t wait to help.

 - Listen.
 Show them that you care about how they feel by listening.

 - Ask questions.
 Be direct and ask if they have thought about suicide.
 Asking about suicide will not put the idea in their head.

 - Get help when needed.
-If they say they have thought about suicide or you think they have thought about it, get help right away.
-If you’re not the parent, tell the parent.
-Or, tell the school counselor, a mental health professional or call the crisis line at 800-273-8255.
+If they say they have thought about suicide or you think they have thought about it, get help right away and don’t leave them alone.
+If you’re not the parent or caregiver, tell them.
+Or, tell the school counselor, a mental health professional or call the 988 Suicide & Crisis Lifeline at 988.
 Do not keep it a secret!

 - Get help for depression even if a teen is not thinking about suicide.
 Take action when signs of depression or anxiety begin to get in the way of a teen’s ability to take part in school, family and social activities.
 Ask your teen’s doctor if you are concerned.
 If you’re not the teen’s caregiver, tell their parent or a trusted adult.